 Key Takeaways

-Panel count controls pacing: many small panels create fast action sequences, few large panels slow down for emotional moments.
-Vary shot types (establishing, medium, close-up) for visual rhythm.
+Panel count controls pacing: many small panels create fast action sequences with dynamic energy, few large panels slow down for emotional moments and give them weight.
+Vary shot types (establishing, medium, close-up, extreme close-up) for visual rhythm and reader engagement.

 Comic dialogue must be brief—maximum 25-30 words per balloon, 15-20 is better.
-Speech balloons take up panel space.
-Let visuals carry emotion; dialogue advances plot.
+Speech balloons take up precious panel space that competes with artwork.
+Let visuals carry emotion and atmosphere; dialogue advances plot and reveals character through voice.

 Page turns create suspense in print comics.
-End left pages on cliffhangers or questions, pay off on right pages.
-This uses the physical format as a storytelling tool.
+End left pages on cliffhangers, questions, or moments of tension.
+Pay off on right pages with reveals, answers, or escalation.
+This uses the physical format as active storytelling tool, not just pagination.

-Collaborate with your artist—specify story-essential elements but leave room for interpretation.
-The best comics come from true writer-artist collaboration, not writers dictating every detail.
+Collaborate with your artist—specify story-essential elements but leave room for interpretation on details like exact character designs, background specifics, and artistic flourishes.
+The best comics come from true writer-artist collaboration where both creative voices shine, not from writers dictating every visual detail or leaving artists confused about intent.
+Clear direction with creative freedom produces the strongest work.